-The evolution of action films has come a long way over the years; from cheesy one-liners and over the top shootouts, the genre has progressed to slick visuals and epic hand-to-hand combat.
-Although the old style is still prevalent with fans today, these present-day techniques are vastly superior in displayed skill from both director and cast.
-From the American John Wick (2014), the Indonesian Head Shot (2016) and the Japanese Re:Born (2016) to name a few, all follow a similar erratic pacing with non-stop action that surpass this out-of-date approach considerably.
+The evolution of action films has come a long way over the years; from cheesy one-liners and over-the-top shootouts, the genre has progressed to slick visuals and epic hand-to-hand combat.
+Although the old style is still prevalent with fans today, these present-day techniques are vastly superior in displayed skill from both the director and the cast.
+From the American John Wick (2014), the Indonesian Head Shot (2016) and the Japanese Re:Born (2016) to name a few, all follow similar erratic pacing with non-stop action that surpass this out-of-date approach considerably.

 What is it?

 Re:Born is a 2016 Japanese action crime drama directed by Yûji Shimomura.
 Though mostly known for his work as stunt coordinator for films such as Gantz (2010) and Library Wars (2013), Yûji Shimomura has also been in the directorial seat for the films Death Trance (2005) and Crazy Samurai Musashi (2020).

 “Toshiro, former Special Ops soldier in an elite unit, lives as a simple shopkeeper in rural seclusion and takes care of his adopted daughter Sachi – until one day a mysterious murder happens: his former officer is behind it, called “Phantom”, who starts a brutal campaign of revenge.
 When his adopted daughter is kidnapped, there is no stopping Toshiro – his fighting spirit breaks new, even more merciless paths.
 Opposite him: an army of brutal killers!
 The body count rises to dizzying heights and accumulates in a showdown that takes your breath away…”